Alexhuszagh/xcross/README.md

 # 401 401a1 401b2 401c2 ... e500mc ... x2vp50 x2vp7
 ```

 These are convenience functions around `gcc -mcpu=unknown` and `qemu-ppc -cpu help`, listing only the sorted CPU types.
-Note that the CPU types might not be identical for both, so it's up to the caller to known identify the proper CPU types.
+Note that the CPU types might not be identical for both, so it's up to the caller to properly match the CPU types.

 - `--username`, `USERNAME`: The Docker Hub username for the Docker image.